scotthollandjr/Ping-Pong/README.md

 * Replace numbers divisible by 3 with "ping"
 * Replace numbers divisible by 5 with "pong"
-* Replace numbers divisible by 15 "ping-pong"
+* Replace numbers divisible by 15 "pingpong"

 #### Technologies Used